As a system administrator, you can integrate Workfront with a SAML 2.0 solution for single sign-on while using ADFS.

 - Select ADFS and expand Trust Relationships.

-- Right-click Relying Party Trusts, selecting Add Relying Party Trust.
+- Right-click Relying Party Trusts, and select Add Relying Party Trust to launch the Add Relying Party Trust Wizard.

-- From the Welcome Page, select Start pasting the URL from above.
+- From the Welcome Page, select Start.
+This opens the Select Date Source section.

 - Click Next.

-- Add a Display Name and Notes to distinguish the Trust.
+- Add a Display Name and Notes to distinguish the Trust, then click Next.

 - Select Permit all user to access this relying party (Or None if you want to configure this later).